Interfacing Guide for Bags

 Adding interfacing to a piece of fabric creates more bulk.
-Before you start making up your bag you might want to make a test to see how your sewing machine sews through thick fabrics.
+Before you start making up your bag you might want to make a test to see how your sewing machine handles thick fabric layers.

 So let’s talk about the interfacing I use with the quilt weight fabric.